MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/download-email-chat-transcripts.md

 6. If you select **Yes** for **Allow email of transcript**, you must select an email template and a mailbox from which the email will be sent.
 Administrators have a choice to either:

-    - Use an email template provided by Chat for Dynamics 365 Customer Service.
+    - Use an email template provided by Chat for Dynamics 365 Customer Service by selecting an option from the **"From" mailbox** drop-down list.

     - Modify the email template provided by Chat for Dynamics 365 Customer Service.